 Number1, Number2, etc., are single values, cell ranges, or arrays containing the values to be evaluated.
+Empty cells, text strings, and logical values are ignored.

 VAR.S(2, 2, 3, 4, 1) returns 1.3

 Microsoft Excel supports this function only in version 2010 or later.
 In older versions, the function is unknown.